MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-enterprise-template-deployment.md

 ## Testing

 Once complete, run your bot project within your development envrionment and open the Bot Framework Emulator.
-Within the Emulator, choose Open Bot from teh File menu and navigate to the .bot file in your directory.
+Within the Emulator, choose Open Bot from the File menu and navigate to the .bot file in your directory.

 Then type ```hi``` to verify everything is working.